 Some people have an increased risk of developing depression, due to their genes, biology or personality type.

 This does not mean these people will automatically develop depression, but in these cases dealing with life events are more likely to trigger an episode of depression.

-- Genetics - people with a history of depression in their close family members may have an increased risk of developing depression, due to genetic factors.
-No single gene is responsible, but it may be caused by a combination of genes.
+- Genetics — people with a history of depression in their close family members have an increased risk of developing depression, due to genetic factors.
+No single gene is responsible, but it is caused by a combination of genes.

 - Recent events — depression can be triggered by negative events such as bad news or losing a job, although usually other factors need to be present too.